nnininnine/season-of-ai-demo-python/Part2.md

 That's the power of the Model Context Protocol (MCP).
 MCP servers act as secure bridges, giving AI assistants direct access to your internal systems - databases, APIs, file systems, and more.

-In this workshop, you'll build an MCP server for a project allocation system.
-While we're using JSON files for simplicity, the same patterns apply to any data source: SQL databases, REST APIs etc...
+In this workshop, you'll build a Python MCP server for a project allocation system.
+While we're using JSON files for simplicity, the same patterns apply to any data source: SQL databases, REST APIs, etc.

 ## Demo Video